treziac/schema-registry/docs/api.rst

    Get global compatibility level.

-   :>json string compatibility: New global compatibility level.
+   :>json string compatibility: Current global compatibility level.
 Will be one of NONE, FULL, FORWARD, BACKWARD

    :statuscode 500:
       * Error code 50001 -- Error in the backend data store